Connecting Perl on UNIX or Linux to Microsoft SQL Server

 Multiple Active Statements

 In SQL Server 2005 and later, there is a feature called MARS (Multiple Active Result Sets), which allows multiple active SELECT statements.
-If you are using our SQL Server ODBC driver and want to use MARS, add this line to your SQL Server data source in odbc.ini:
+If you're using our SQL Server ODBC driver and want to use MARS, add this line to your ODBC data source in odbc.ini:

 Mars_Connection = Yes